OurMachinery/themachinery-books/the_machinery_book/src/getting_started/introduction_to_c.md

 TM_SHUTDOWN_TEMP_ALLOCATOR(ta);
 ```

-An alternative approch is a more for each like approch:
+An alternative approach is a more for each like approach:

 ```c
 TM_INIT_TEMP_ALLOCATOR(ta);